Cluster cosmology with anisotropic boosts: Validation of a novel forward modeling analysis and application on SDSS

 Let us consolidate our findings in the data space with \Cref{fig:measpred}.
 Here we compare our measurements with the best fit predictions from our fiducial analysis and a number of relevant post-unblinding tests.
+We focus in particular on the DS sector, as the ``No DS'' result was the only result we saw with any shift in the $\Omega_\mathrm{m}$ posterior center.
 Beginning with the fiducial best fit, we find good agreement across all sectors between measurements and predictions.
 When lensing is removed from this analysis, the preferred cosmology becomes consistent with \textit{Planck} and the MOR also shifts.
-The resulting predictions, shown in orange, fit the measurements included in the analysis (NC and WP) well but overpredicts lensing, in particular on large scales.
+The resulting predictions, shown in green, fit the measurements included in the analysis (NC and WP) well but overpredicts lensing, in particular on large scales.
 Note that since the ``No DS'' fits do not include miscentering parameters, we use their best fit values from the fiducial analysis to generate lensing predictions.
 Next, with the cosmology fixed to the \textit{Planck} 2018 values, the resulting best fit again slightly overpredicts lensing on large scales, and this time the clustering signal is underpredicted.
-This ``compromise'' between the lensing and clustering sectors, compared to the fiducial "No DS" prediction, is likely driven by the fact that lensing dominates in the signal-to-noise over clustering.
-In addition, the degradation in the goodness-of-fit, from $\chi^2/\mr{dof}$ of $39.5/49$ to $65.6/54$, illustrates potential internal tensions between the different data sectors when assuming a \textit{Planck} cosmology.
+This ``compromise'' between the lensing and clustering sectors, compared to the fiducial ``No DS'' prediction, is likely driven by the fact that lensing dominates in the signal-to-noise over clustering.
+In addition, the degradation in the goodness-of-fit, from $\chi^2/\mr{dof}$ of $42.1/49$ to $67.6/54$, illustrates potential internal tensions between the different data sectors when assuming a \textit{Planck} cosmology.